ephbaum/ephbaum/README.md

 - 👋 Hi, I'm @ephbaum
-  - I'm Eph Baum — just a human doing their best in the beautiful Pacific Northwest
+  - I'm Eph Baum — a human doing their best in the beautiful Pacific Northwest
-  - My current employer is [Cars Commerce](https://github.com/carsdotcom) — [see more experience](#-résumé--experience)
+  - My current employer is [Cars.com](https://github.com/carsdotcom) — [see more experience](#-résumé--experience)
 - 👀 I'm interested in:
   - outside
   - travel & adventure